Hardware Comparison

 A capacitive touch screen uses capacitive sensing to detect touches.
 I will not go into detail on how this works, for more information, take a look on Wikipedia.
 The most important things are that capacitive touch screens only detect certain objects, such as fingers, while other objects are not detectable.
 This requires some modification to each mini that has to be detected, to basically create electrical contact between the screen and a hand through the mini.
 This could be done by, for example, applying copper tape to the bottom of the mini, with a piece of that tape extending up, so that it can be touched when the mini is moved.

 Big displays with built-in capacitive touch screens are hard to find and expensive.
-Capacitive touch can be added to existing non-touch displays (search for 'touch foil'), but these are more difficult to find than IR touch frames.
+Capacitive touch can be added to existing non-touch displays (search for 'touch foil' or 'pcap touch foil'), but these are more difficult to find than IR touch frames.
+These foils generally have to be glued to the display or a separate glass pane, which can be difficult to do properly (due to trapped bubbles)

 Other forms of interaction (besides moving minis) is possible, but is limited by the algoritm that distinguishes minis from other touches.